The Princess and the Frog: Writing and themes

 The head of story, Don Hall, described the plot as a fairy tale "twisted enough that it seems new and fresh", with a kingdom that is a modern city, a handsome prince that is a "knuckleheaded playboy" and a variation on the fairy godmother with Mama Odie.
 Co-writer Rob Edwards also said The Princess and the Frog was "a princess movie for people who don't like princess movies".
 As the writers thought Tiana's character motivation of simply dreaming of having her own restaurant was not appealing enough, they expanded so it was her father's as well, with the extra philosophy of "food bringing people together from all walks of life".
 Musker and Clements stated that while Tiana already starts as a sympathetic character, the events of the plot make her "understand things in a deeper level" and change people around her.
 Both protagonists would learn from each other—Naveen to take responsibilities, Tiana to enjoy life—as well as figuring from Ray's passion for Evangeline that the perfect balance is brought by having someone you love to share the experience.
-Tiana became the first African-American Disney Princess.
+Tiana became the first African American Disney Princess.
 Tiana was inspired in part by famed restaurateur Leah Chase, whom Clements and Musker met on their research trip to New Orleans.
 Clements elaborated, "There's a woman in New Orleans named Lee (sic) Chase who was a waitress and ultimately opened a restaurant with her husband … we met with her and we talked with her and she went to kind of into her story, her philosophy about food, which is a big element of the movie."

 Voice cast

 On December 1, 2006, a detailed casting call was announced for the film at the Manhattan Theatre Source forum.
 The casting call states the film as being an American fairy tale musical set in New Orleans during the 1926 Jazz Age and provides a detailed list of the film's major characters.

-In February 2007, it was reported that Dreamgirls actresses Jennifer Hudson and Anika Noni Rose were top contenders for the voice of Tiana and that Alicia Keys directly contacted Walt Disney Studios chairman Dick Cook about voicing the role.
-It was later reported that Tyra Banks was considered for the role as well.
+In February 2007, it was reported that Dreamgirls actresses Jennifer Hudson and Anika Noni Rose were top contenders for the voice of Tiana and that Alicia Keys directly contacted then-Walt Disney Studios chairman Dick Cook about voicing the role.
+It was later reported that Tyra Banks was being considered for the role.
 By April 2007, it was confirmed that Rose would be voicing Tiana.
-Three months later, it was reported that Keith David would be doing the voice of Doctor Facilier, the villain of the film.
+Three months later, it was reported that Keith David was cast as Doctor Facilier, the villain of the film.